TKT2016/LongaJavaCompiler/README.md

 Longa is long expresssion.You can write Java code just like SQL script , So it's very cool and very important.
+(It's not LINQ)

 Welcome download source code and run it.This Project write in pure JDK1.8 . it's easy to compile  and execute it.